Facts about the vax

 It’s understandable to worry about side effects.
 But it’s important to know that serious side effects from vaccines are very rare.
 On the other hand, COVID-19 is known to cause serious illness in many people with lasting damage and even death.
 The benefits of the vaccine exceed the potential risks.

-Clinical trials are testing vaccines in children younger than 12.
-Until vaccines are approved for use in children of all ages it is important to continue to wear masks, avoid large gatherings and crowds, and wash our hands.
+There are ways we can protect the health and safety of everyone while we wait for vaccines to be approved for children of all ages.
+It is important to continue to wear masks, avoid large gatherings and crowds, and wash our hands.